RichardForshaw/resume/mkd-blog/docs/articles/2022-08-30-aws-cli-essentials.markdown

   - as parameter: `--output table`
   - as `config` file option: `output = table`

 If you do want to list as JSON (perhaps you wish to pipeline the output to something else), then you can do some filtering of the output.
-This has proven to be useful to me for example with commends that return a large amount of data, and especially useful when faced with data returned from Dynamo, when you only want to see a few fields.
+This has proven to be useful to me for example with commands that return a large amount of data.
+This is of particular note when faced with data returned from Dynamo, when faced with a large query result but you only want to see a few fields.

 There are two types of filtering: client-side and server-side.
 The critical thing to note is:

   - client-side filtering is done by the CLI tool and occurs **after the information has been received** from the server.
 This if you are concerned with internet traffic, this filtering does not affect what is sent from the server, only what is rendered to you
   - server-side filtering is done (as the name suggests) on the server, and reduces the traffic that is sent to you.
 Because it is server-side, it is only supported by some services, typically those which are likely to return large data sets (such as DynamoDB)

-**CLI examples:**
+### CLI examples

 Filter only stack ID, name and update time: